 We believe that the power of workers banding together.
 With the Guild, we can band together and win better working conditions and increase working drivers’ earnings now.
 If you’re a working driver in NYC, become a voting member, join a committee and let’s get organizing.

 Why did the Machinists Union Start the Guild?

 For many Americans, benefits like paid time off, health insurance and retirement plans are taken for granted.
 But in some industries, such as the black car industry and the “gig economy,” workers are denied such benefits.

-For twenty years, the Machinists Union (IAMAW District 15) has been a leading advocate for drivers in New York City, and to date is the only union to win representation with black car drivers.
-Drivers in the black car industry have long been deemed independent contractors and typically denied employee benefits and protections like health insurance, workers compensation, and retirement benefits.
+For twenty years, the Machinists Union (IAMAW District 15) has been a leading advocate for drivers in New York City, and to date is the only worker center to win representation with black car drivers.
+Drivers in the black car industry have long been deemed independent contractors and typically denied employee benefits and protections like health insurance, workers’ compensation, and retirement benefits.
 So drivers united with the Machinists to organize Elite Limousine in the late 1990s.
-This campaign led to a landmark decision that granted Elite’s “independent drivers” the right to organize and form unions for the purpose of collective bargaining.
-As a result, the Union achieved the industry’s first pension and health benefits offered to black car drivers.
+This campaign led to a landmark decision that granted Elite’s “independent drivers” the right to organize and form a guild for the purpose of collective bargaining.
+As a result, the guild achieved the industry’s first pension and health benefits offered to black car drivers.